The Royal Game of Ur

 path proposed by D. Skiryuk

-D. Skiryuk gives another alternative with the exit of the board from the middle left square (it has a unique ornament on the board).
+D. Skiryuk presents another alternative with the exit of the board from the middle-left square.
+It has a unique ornament on the board.
 He also believes that some squares had specific functions.
-The "4 eyed" square allowed to keep up to four pieces at once, some squares turned pieces upside down, etc.
+The "4-eyed" square allowed keeping up to four pieces at once, some squares turned pieces upside down, etc.

-All boards found differed in material but the arrangement of rosettes on the board was still the same.
-It has caused some scholars to believe that only squares with a rosette have some function.
-They might be the squares to be avoided.
-Maybe they return the counter back to the start or require a player to pay a fine into a pool of betting money.
+While the boards discovered varied in material, the arrangement of rosettes on each board remained consistent.
+This uniformity has led some scholars to theorize that squares featuring a rosette serve a specific function, potentially marking squares to be avoided.
+It is speculated that these squares might either reset the player's counter back to the starting point or impose a fine, contributing to a pool of betting money.

 Bibliographical references